GGolurk/CS121-FINAL/README.md

 The player class can also contain methods that help access and modify these stats, and they are all
 designed and managed throughout the program so in such a way that they can be modified.
+Specifically, these are the upgrade and getCombatInput methods.

 ### Game
 The game class is the primary class of this program, and it organizes all the data and really makes